 |under 9°C||6/4 wetsuit + booties + hood|

-Suits with a thickness of 3/2 mm are the most commonly sold wetsuits.
-These summer suits are ideal for water temperatures between 15°C and 20°C. A 3 mm suit with a good thermal lining and wind-repellent neoprene will also serve you well in colder regions.
+Wetsuits with a thickness of 3/2 mm are the most common.
+These summer suits are ideal for water temperatures between 15°C and 20°C. A 3 mm suit with a good thermal lining and wind-repellent neoprene will also work in colder regions.

-With a 4/3 mm you can enjoy surfing on colder days.
-These suits keep you warm but still provide great flexibility.
+With a 4/3 mm you can still enjoy surfing on colder days or during spring.
+These suits keep you warm and still provide great flexibility.
 Optional gloves, booties and hoods with a similar thickness will keep your hands, feet and head warm.

-If you are a cold-water enthusiast, suits with thicknesses around 5/3 mm, 5/4 mm or even 6/4 mm will work for best you.
+If you are a cold-water enthusiast, suits with thicknesses around 5/3 mm, 5/4 mm or even 6/4 mm will work for you best.
 Combine these winter suits with accessories to keep heat loss as low as possible.
-Remember: You can cool yourself down easily by opening your suit when you got too hot – but it is hard to warm up once you got too cold.
+Remember: You can cool yourself down easily by opening your suit when you got too hot – but it's hard to warm up if you got too cold.

 It is important that your wetsuit fits snuggly.
 If it fits too tightly, it will restrict your movement.
-If it is too loose more water will get inside your suit, cool you down, increase drag and make it more difficult to paddle.
-To prevent water flushing, you should ensure that the neck and cuff openings are tight.
+If it is too loose more water will get inside your suit which will cool you down, increase drag and make it more difficult to paddle.
+To prevent water getting in, you should ensure that the neck and cuff openings are tight.